opendatacube/datacube-ows/docs/cfg_layers.rst

 +++++++++++++++++++++

+When a WMS GetMap (WMTS GetTile) request exceeds a configured resource limit setting, one of the following will occur depending on the value of the `low-resolution summary product(s) <#low-resolution-summary-products-low-res-product-name-s>`_ setting.

+If a low-resolution summary product has been defined, then requests that exceed any configured resource limits will be served from the low-resolution summary product instead of the main data product.

-When a WMS GetMap (WMTS GetTile) request exceeds a configured resource limit setting, a tile containing a shaded polygon indicating where data is available but not the actual data.
+If no low-resolution summary product is defined, then requests that exceed any configured resource limits will return a tile containing a shaded polygon indicating where data is available but not the actual data.

 The user experience is typically that a shaded polygon showing the extent of available data is displayed when zoomed out to the full product extent,